Monday, October 25, 2010

 THANK GOODNESS THE WAITING ROOM HAD PINBALL MACHINES AND COIN-OP TV's, (20 MINUTES FOR A QUARTER) CONNECTED TO THE HARD PLASTIC CHAIRS.

 I was playing pinball just after dark when I struck up a conversation with a guy my age named Bryan Friend, (his real name).
-He suggested eating at a taqueria.
-L.A.'s bus depot was enormous.
+He suggested eating at a taqueria around the corner from L.A.'s enormous bus depot.
 Bryan led me past a wall of a twenty opaque exit doors until we got to the rear entrance.
 This taco stand was in the heart of Skid Row.
 A who's who of annoying undesirables lined the streets as well as the inside of this greasy spoon.
-During dinner, Bryan told me he was going back home to Desert Hot Springs.
+Bryan told me he was going back home to Desert Hot Springs.
 At that point, as I dreaded the walk past the unsafe dregs of society, I asked him if I could hang-out with him for a couple of days until my stuff was returned to me.

 AT THE CORNER OF SKIDMARK AND SYRINGE, THE BACK ENTRANCE OF THE LOS ANGELES GREYHOUND STATION.

-Bryan lived up to his last name by feeling like a good friend.
-On the midnight bus to his town, I found out that even your best buddy can leave-out major details.
-First, he mentioned that he owned a brown, 1969 Pontiac Le Mans.
-Then he said that he lived nine miles from the bus depot in Palm Springs.
-It was only when we arrived, after 2:AM, that he said that his car was parked at his house.
+Bryan lived up to his last name by making me feel like a good friend.
+On the midnight bus to his town, I found out that even your best buddy can leave-out vital details.
+Early in our ride, he mentioned that his "baby" was a brown, 1969 Pontiac Le Mans.
+Later, he said that he lived nine miles from the Palm Springs bus depot.
+When we arrived, after 2:AM, that was when he found it fitting to share, "Oh yeah, my car's parked at my house."

 PICTURE THIS CAR AS A CONVERTIBLE...EXCEPT IT'S A RUSTED-OUT HEAP WITH NO ROOF, WINDOWS OR WINDSHIELD...BECAUSE THEY WERE ALL SAWED-OFF.

-The fifty-ish driver was wearing a bloody chef's apron and funky World War I aviator goggles.
+The fifty-ish, pot-bellied driver was wearing checkered black and white pants, a white tee-shirt and a bloody chef's apron.
+His ensemble was accessorized with a tattered gray scarf around his neck and a pair of funky World War I aviator goggles.
 We told him where we were going and he slurred in a heavy German accent, "Get in, schnell."
 It was desperation time, I would have taken a ride from Charles Manson...and perhaps I did.

 Bryan sat up front.
-I discovered the hard way that the back seat had no upholstery, so I sat on raw, rusty springs.
+I discovered, (the hard way), that the back seat had no upholstery, so I sat on exposed, rusty springs.
 Within a half-mile of swerving, we knew our savior was a sloppy drunk as he accelerated out of town.

 Our driver said he was a cook at one of the hotels in Palm Springs.
 He starting complaining about Ed Goldfarb, his manager.
 Between hiccups, he turned his eyes off the road and asked me, "Neither of you boys are Jews...are you?"
 I found lying to be prudent.
 Seconds after he turned back around, he slammed on the brakes, skidded to a stop and said, "Let's get something to eat."
 He was making a derogatory comment about his Asian ex as we bounced over the curb and into a SAMBO'S restaurant parking lot.